 But how do you know if you’re getting value from your Home Care Package?
 Can you pay privately if you’re still waiting for your HCP to be allocated or you want or need more services than what it pays for?
 Let’s take a look.

 How to access a Home Care Package

 Your first step is to contact the Federal Government’s My Aged Care service on 1800 200 422.
 You can also view their website at www.myagedcare.gov.au.
 The operator will run through an initial assessment with you over the phone and, depending on your responses and needs, you’ll be referred to your local Aged Care Assessment Team (ACAT).
 An ACAT representative will be in touch to arrange a face-to-face meeting in your own home and you can have a family member, friend or carer present with you.
 You can also request an interpreter to be present if you need one.

 At this assessment, the ACAT rep will ask you lots of questions around your living situation, your health, how you are coping on a day-to-day basis and what you need help with.
 They will also ask your permission to contact your doctor to discuss your medical history.

 Your eligibility for a Home Care Package will be determined and you’ll receive a letter stating the outcome and the reasons behind the decision made.
 If you’ve been approved for a HCP, keep in mind that there is a long waitlist and you could be waiting for between three and twelve months (depending on the level for which you’ve been approved) before your funding begins.

 You may also be required to pay an additional income-tested care fee, calculated by the Department of Human Services, based on your annual income.
 Full pensions are not required to pay this fee.
-The following figures are correct as at 20th September 2021.

 Note: If your financial situation changes while you are receiving care, your income-tested care fee may also change accordingly.